StemVibrations/STEM/paper/paper.md

 The train is modelled as a multi-degree-of-freedom mass–spring–damper system.

-The rail is discretised using Euler–Bernoulli beam elements, the railpads are modelled as spring-damp systems and the sleepers can either be modelled as concentrated masses or volume elements.
+The rail is discretised using Euler–Bernoulli beam elements, the railpads are modelled as spring-damper systems and the sleepers can either be modelled as concentrated masses or volume elements.
 Train–track interaction follows the nonlinear Hertz theory, where the contact force is a nonlinear function of the relative displacement between the wheel and the rail.